rafaelfiume/sketch/docs/Authorisation.md

 Access to entities is granted based on ownership of the entity, making it contextual.
 A user can be a contributor to one document, the owner of another, and unable to access others.

+### Access

+`Admin`s can fetch all entities, regardless of ownership.

+`Superuser`s can fetch all entities except UserEntity, for which they can only fetch if they are the owner.

+`Owner`s can fetch only the entities they own.

 ## Future Considerations